 That's what EatingWell food editor Jim Romanoff did a few months ago when he took his weight-loss goal public on Facebook.
 Here's how it all started: Romanoff was intent on dropping weight.
 (You can imagine the occupational hazard of having great things to eat at your fingertips all day).

-So he set a very reasonable deadline of 12 pounds in 12 weeks, pledged to weigh in every Wednesday and share the results—good, bad or just plain embarrassing—and then invited anyone interested in this newly minted EatingWell Slim-Down Challenge
+So he set a very reasonable deadline of 12 pounds in 12 weeks, pledged to weigh in every Wednesday and share the results-good, bad or just plain embarrassing-and then invited anyone interested in this newly minted EatingWell Slim-Down Challenge to join him.

 The response was astounding: more than 5,000 people signed on in only a few days to cook, sweat, inspire, commiserate and sing each other's praises (lots of exclamation points and love on that page!).